oxylabs/google-shopping-scraper/README.md

 pprint(response.json())
 ```

-Code examples for other languages can be found [**here.**](https://github.com/oxylabs/google-shopping-scraper/tree/main/code%20examples)
+Code examples for other languages can be found [**here.**](https://github.com/oxylabs/google-shopping-scraper/tree/main/code%20examples).

+If you have questions or concerns about Google Shopping Scraper or associated features, get in touch via (support@oxylabs.io) or through the live chat on our [**website**](https://oxylabs.io/).